Ukraine war updates: Russia drops grain deal, claiming drones hit its ships (Oct. 31)

 What to watch this week

-Another week kicked off with Russia launching a wave of attacks hitting Ukraine's capital Kyiv and other areas, causing damage including outages in electricity, cellphone service, water supplies and other destruction.
+Another week began with Russia launching a wave of attacks hitting Ukraine's capital Kyiv and other areas, causing damage including outages in electricity, cellphone service, water supplies and other destruction.

 There will likely be fallout after Russia pulled out of a United Nations-brokered deal to export Ukrainian grain.
 The U.N.
 Security Council is meeting to discuss the issue Monday.